 A complex case

-With each passing day, the case has taken on added complexity.
+With each passing day since then, the case has taken on added complexity.

-DiMaggio, 40, left a life insurance policy that named Hannah and Ethan’s grandmother, Bernice Anderson, as the beneficiary.
+On Monday, the Anderson family spokeswoman told CNN that DiMaggio, 40, left a life insurance policy from his job as a telecommunications tech that named Hannah and Ethan’s grandmother, Bernice Anderson, as the beneficiary.

 Stacy Hess, the Anderson family spokeswoman, did not know the dollar amount, but other media outlets put it at around $110,000.